Unlimited23/ComissionFeesCalculator/README.md

 `php script.php input.csv`

 ## How to run the tests:
-Run the following command in a cmd:
+Run the following commands in a cmd:
+`composer install`
 `./vendor/bin/phpunit`